Gab-owen/Creation/README.md

 # 📍 VPN
 use VPN if you trouble suspended account cause your original ip wll be blocked or wait for update meta facebook
+# ⏳ SUSPENDED
+if you trouble suspended login it mean Facebook meta is updating and wait for 2 days to use again